We’re all scared of something, right?

 However, in the meantime, if you would like to discover your own Fear Archetype, I highly recommend taking our fear assessment™ HERE.

 The free version of the assessment will reveal your top archetype, which is a great starting point for identifying the way fear is manifesting in your life.
-Or, for a limited time, you can get access to our premium report (a $15 value) FREE when you pre-order your copy of Do It Scared.
+Or, for a limited time, you can get access to our premium report (a $15 cost).

 Our premium report will give you a lot more insight into your top three Fear Archetypes, including how they interact—and what you can do about them.
 The premium report also shows the overall impact fear is having in your life, as well as your overall score for all seven archetypes.